 Rates vary by soil texture, organic matter (O.M.), and pH.
 BroadAxe XC at 25 fl oz/A contains the equivalent active ingredients as Spartan 4F at 4 fl oz/A and Dual II Magnum at 21 oz/A. Rates less than 25 fl oz/A may result in incomplete weed control.
-Plant sunflowers 1.5 in deep and completely cover seeds.
-Risk of crop injury on coarse texture soils with less than 1.5% O.M. and pH 7.2 or greater or highly eroded soils, hilltops, or calcareous outcroppings.
+Plant sunflowers 1.5 inches deep and completely cover seeds.
+Risk of crop injury on coarse texture soils with less than 1.5% O.M. and pH.

+7.2 or greater or highly eroded soils, hilltops, or calcareous outcroppings.
 Either avoid application on these areas or use the low rate (19 oz/A) on high risk soils.
 Adverse weather conditions, such as excessive moisture, cold temperatures, soil compaction, or disease may increase the risk of crop response.
-Approximately 0.5 - 1 in precipitation is needed within 7 - 10 days after
+Approximately 0.5 - 1 inch precipitation is needed within 7 - 10 days after application to incorporate the herbicide.
+If this does not occur, the herbicide may be incorporated with a shallow (less than 2 inches) tillage.
+If applied on coarse soils with less than 1.5% O.M., wait at least 7 days before incorporating.
+Do not use on sandy soils with less than 1% O.M.